satishgunjal/satishgunjal.github.io/_posts/train_test_data_split/2020-05-27-Train_Test_Data_Split.md

 * Higher score is misleading in this case.
 * Model which dont use separate dataset for testing may have higher performance score but it wont generalize well and give misleading predictions with real world data.

-Hence, forward in all the tutorials we are going to use training and test dataset for model training and testing.
+Hence forward, in all the tutorials we are going to use training and test dataset for model training and testing.